Medical Billing Glossary

 B

-Billing a patient for the difference between the provider's charge and the insurance allowed amount.
-This practice is prohibited in many situations.
+Billing a patient for the difference between a provider's billed charge and the payer's allowed amount.
+This practice is prohibited for in-network providers under most contracts and restricted by law in many states.
+Federal law (the No Surprises Act) limits balance billing in emergency situations and from out-of-network providers at in-network facilities.

 Beneficiary